Sunday, July 19, 2020

 The explanation reads as follows: The painting illustrates Luther's teaching on the justification of every person alone before God.
 The tree of life and death divides the image into two halves: on the left, the sinful person who has acted against the law is driven into hell by death and the devil.
 On the right, the guilt-laden person, accompanied by John the Baptist, is discovering the grace of God through Christ's suffering and death.

-I walked through the ducal park to the station and took a train back to Erfurt early afternoon.
+I walked through the ducal park to the station and took a train back to Erfurt in the early afternoon.

 *